 The N.C.
 Department of Transportation’s transportation plan – called the State Transportation Improvement Program or STIP – identifies the construction funding and scheduling for transportation projects at the state level over a 10 year period.
 Although federal law requires the plan to be updated every four years, the State's transportation department proactively updates it every two years to ensure it accurately reflects the state's current financial situation.

-Now that the draft plan has been released, NCDOT and the WSMPO will hold separate public comment periods this spring to seek input on the document.
-The Board of Transportation is expected to approve the final 2017-2027 State Transportation Improvement Program in June 2017.
-If you have any questions, please feel free to contact Fredrick Haith, Planning Development Coordinator.
+The Board of Transportation is expected to approve the final 2018-2027 State Transportation Improvement Program in January 2018.
+If you have any questions, please feel free to contact Kelly Garvin, Transportation Engineer.

 City of Winston-Salem, DOT